pradeep-mishra/taginput/README.md

 `transformInputElement`: Function (optional) - called when a new tag is added.
 The content of the tag is passed as an argument to the function, and the function should return a transformed HTML element to be displayed in the tag.

+`capturePattern`: RegExp (optional) - Provide a regex pattern to capture text to identify a tag.

 ### License

 TagInput is released under the MIT License.